jermnelson/Colorado-Springs-Friends-Meeting-Website/2015/fourth-month/MinutesForMeetingForWorshipForBusiness.md

         1.  **APPROVED**: Friends approved submitting the presented proposal to Friends General Conference

-        2.  **MINUTE**: ‚ÄúAfter review grant request for the FCG Green Meeting House Fund, the Colorado Springs Friends Meeting approved the request for submission.‚Äù
+        2.  **MINUTE**: "After review grant request for the FCG Green Meeting House Fund, the Colorado Springs Friends Meeting approved the request for submission."

     3.  **First Day School** - no report